Seth-Wolfgang/PyVSparse/README.md

 ## Todo

-1. Finish wrapper
-2. Comments
-3. Documentation
-4. Fix dynamic index size for VCSC
-5. parallelize compilation
+1. parallelize compilation
-6. Compatability for windows and mac
+2. Compatability for windows and mac

 ## To cite IVSparse